How To Improve Your Chance To Get Approved for a Loan

 Lenders prefer shorter payback periods as there is less chance that your circumstances will change.
-It also increases confidence with the lender that you will not fault your loan payments.
+It also increases confidence with the lender that you will not default your loan payments.

 If you have relatively good credit and want a loan for a significant amount, consider a cosigner.

-Cosigner loans can help when you need to consolidate your high-interest student loans or a business loan, or when applying for your first home mortgage.
+Cosigner loans can help in many situations such as when you need to consolidate your high-interest student loans, need help on a business loan, or when applying for your first home mortgage.

 If you have someone close that has good credit that trusts you to commit to the repayment of a loan, you may be able to get a much better interest rate.
 Banks and lenders are big fans of consigning, as there are now two incomes backing the one loan.

-The consigner is basically the insurance than someone with good credit, and an income is going to pay this loan back.
+The consigner is basically the insurance that someone with good credit, and an income is going to pay this loan back.
 A cosigner increases your creditworthiness big time!